64 Bits or Less 2026

 Test your skills and compete for prizes in our NES High Sore Contest!

-We’ve selected three of our favorite Nintendo titles.
+Each year we select three of our favorite Nintendo titles.
 Each game is set up on a different version of the NES: the Toaster, the Top-Loader, and the Famicom.

 Prizes!